poddarakash77/AI-Powered-Data-Analysis-and-Visualization-Assistant/README.md

 Project Structure:

-scout — > Core agent logic, tools for data access and visualization, and prompt templates.
+scout(backend) — > Core agent logic, tools for data access and visualization, and prompt templates.

 frontend —>  Scripts to run the chat agent locally (chat_local.py) or in a deployed environment (chat_deployed.py).